Passenger killed after engine fragment damages fuselage of Southwest jet

 "I'm not aware of any issues with the airplane, any issues with the engine involved," Kelly said.

-The dramatic incident on Southwest Flight 1380, which was flying from LaGuardia Airport in New York to Dallas Love Field carrying 143 passengers and five crew members, unfolded around 11:20 a.m.
-ET, when the plane was diverted to Philadelphia International Airport after the flight crew reported damage to an engine.
+The dramatic incident on Southwest Flight 1380, which was flying from LaGuardia Airport in New York to Dallas Love Field carrying 144 passengers and five crew members, unfolded around 11:20 a.m.
+ET, when the plane was diverted to Philadelphia International Airport after the flight crew reported damage to an engine, officials said.

 "The plane dropped immediately.
 Our oxygen masks dropped immediately," Tranchin said.
 After the window blew out, the flight crew prepared for an emergency landing, he said.